stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 quick sort would require for ideal (random) data, D =

-elements with heap sort and returns;If the current depth of recursion does not exceed D_limit
+elements with heap sort and returns;If the current depth of recursion does not exceed D_limit, then

 returns.The resulting algorithm is of order O(N Ln(N)) run time performance

 for all inputs.
-Because it relies on quicksort
+Because it relies on quicksort, the coefficient of

 the O(N Ln(N)) behavior is typically small compared to other sorting